Black Friday 2025 - 30% OFF sitewide when you spend £50+

 • Genetic factors – common genetic changes are known to affect deficiency risk.

-• Where you live / time of year – risk increases the further away from the equator you live & during autumn & winter.
+• Where you live / time of year – risk increases the further away from the equator you live, especially in winter.

 Test, don’t guess!